grahamc/system-configurations/README.md

 ### Installation

-You can install Nix [Determinate Systems Installer](https://github.com/DeterminateSystems/nix-installer) (recommended) or the [official installer](https://nixos.org/download.html).
+You can install Nix with the [Determinate Systems Installer](https://github.com/DeterminateSystems/nix-installer) (recommended) or the [official installer](https://nixos.org/download.html).
 The README for the Determinate Systems installer lists the differences between the two.

 ### Adding the Cache